fang139842/npc_promocion/README.md

 # PART 2 - EXAMPLE OF A README.md

-# MY NEW MODULE (title)
+# NPC PROMOTION

 ## Description

-This module allows to do this and this.
+This module serves to give a series of promotions to players who visit our server.

 ## How to use ingame